haiwera-silk-cd/magento-devdocs/guides/v2.0/ext-best-practices/extension-coding/security-performance-data-bp.md

 ### Validate input and properly encode or escape output
   Remember to always validate data from non-trusted data sources.
 Sanitizing data coming into your extension and produced by it will improve overall security.

-  For example, to prevent XSS vulnerability, avoid creating methods that output non-validated user-supplied data without proper {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} encoding.
+  例如， to prevent XSS vulnerability, avoid creating methods that output non-validated user-supplied data without proper {% glossarytooltip a2aff425-07dd-4bd6-9671-29b7edefa871 %}HTML{% endglossarytooltip %} encoding.

 ### Always encrypt sensitive data or configurations
   Never store sensitive information in clear text within a resource that might be accessible to another control sphere.
 This type of information should be encrypted or otherwise protected.